 Horticultural operations are facing increasing pressure to solve sanitation issues related to water treatment.
-Some of the pressure is external originating from government regulations and consumer preferences.
-Most of the pressure, however, is internal and includes better disease management, integrating capture of irrigation runoff with recycling opportunities, elimination of bio film and algae control.
+Some of the pressure is external, originating from government regulations and consumer preferences.
+However, most of the pressure is internal and includes better disease management, integrating capture of irrigation run-off with recycling opportunities, elimination of biofilm and algae control.

-Greenhouse growers using, trialing and considering chlorine dioxide includes those with the following objectives:
+Greenhouse growers using, trialing and considering chlorine dioxide include those with the following objectives:

-- A chlorine dioxide spray to prevent algae growth on hard surfaces and path ways.
+- Utilizing a chlorine dioxide spray to prevent algae growth on hard surfaces and path ways

-- Treat stored water in ponds and tanks with Dutrion.
+- Treating stored water in ponds and tanks with Dutrion